 Heating the house, and the places where we spend most of our days, is a priority in winter, but the most common heating systems are not that sustainable, both economically and environmentally.

-In 2020, about 39% of the electricity produced in the EU came from renewable sources (wind, hydro and solar power, and biofuels).
-This number only slightly trumped the percentage of electricity derived from fossil fuels (36%), which means the carbon emissions from electricity production are still significant and still pushing our planet to the brink.
+Although, in 2021, about 40% of the electricity produced in the EU came from renewable sources (wind, hydro and solar power, and biofuels), the carbon emissions from electricity production are still significant and still pushing our planet to the brink.
 There are also consequences for EU households’ finances, as the costs of electricity and fossil fuel (such as natural gas or bottled gas) skyrocket.

 We’re on the right path, though.
 Houses, too, can rely on cleaner energy.
 Some changes are low cost, simple, and immediate – albeit temporary.
 Others are more costly and permanent, an investment in sustainability that will carry your home to a greener, warmer future.